maddox/wallop/README.md

 ### Via Web

-Wallop DOES have some web views that you can use to start a stream though.
+Wallop DOES have some web views that you can use to watch a stream though.
 Just open the server with your browser to see a list of channels.
-Clicking one will start the transcode and when it's ready, it'll redirect you to the stream.
+Tap/click a channel to start the stream.

 Just point your browser to http://localhost:8888, or whatever host it's on.